 Equinet, the European Network of Equality Bodies

-Equinet is a membership organisation bringing together 49 equality bodies from 36 European countries including all EU Member States.
+Equinet is a membership organisation bringing together 47 equality bodies across Europe.
 Equinet promotes equality in Europe by supporting and enabling the work of national equality bodies.
-It supports equality bodies to be independent and effective catalysts for more equal societies.
+It supports them to be independent and effective catalysts for more equal societies.

 European Network of Ombudsmen